dsjpark/dsjpark.github.io/_pages/cv.md

 Education
 ======
 * A.B.
-Molecular and Cellular Biology magna cum laude, Harvard College, 2015
+Molecular and Cellular Biology _magna cum laude_, Harvard College, 2015
 * Ph.D.
 Genetics and Epigenetics, Perelman School of Medicine at the University of Pennsylvania, 2022
   * Thesis: Identification and Characterization of Novel Regulators of Genome Folding
 * M.D Perelman School of Medicine at the University of Pennsylvania, 2022 (expected)